 Initial consultation (Stage A)

-Ideally an initial chat over the phone and a few pictures emailed to us is the best way to kick things in and start a conversation.
+An initial chat over the phone and a few pictures emailed to us is a great way to kick things in and start a conversation.
 We can then agree on a date and time for an initial visit.

 The initial visit consists of getting to know the garden and its surroundings, discussing a detailed design brief, timeline, process, budget, etc.